-Ponder ISD serves approximately 1200 students in grades PK-12 on three campuses.
+Ponder ISD serves approximately 1550 students in grades PK-12 on three campuses.
 The District has seen many physical changes within the recent past.
-In 1999 a new high school campus was built and four new classrooms were added to what was the elementary campus.
+In 1999 a new high school campus was built and four new classrooms were added to what was at the time the elementary campus.
 In November 2001, a $16 million bond proposal was approved by voters which allowed for the addition of a new elementary campus, administration building, renovation of the elementary campus for conversion to a junior high school, new vocational agriculture facilities, and improved athletic facilities.
 In 2007 a $13.4 million bond package was approved by the voters to build a new gym at the Junior High School, a new choir and band facility, football concession building, football field house, football stadium with press boxes, softball press box, baseball press box, additional paving of driveways, parking, and sidewalks, plus other items.
-(View the 2007 bond election brochure.)
+(View the 2007 bond election brochure.